DFE-Digital/sdd-technical-documentation/how_to_guides/security_hardening_in_aspnet_core_web_apps.md

-# How to increase security in asp.net core web applications
+# How to improve security in asp.net core web applications

 This guide shows a base approach to increasing security within an asp.net core web application by resolving issues raised in the IT Health Check process.